bsielski/bsflow/README.md

 # bsflow

-A couple of classes that represent useful control flow patterns (conditional loops, pipelines etc.
+A couple of classes that represent useful control flow patterns (conditional loops, pipelines etc).

 ## When to use it?